mikepenelopescafe/penelopes-venue/src/content/pages/venue-types/spanish-wedding-venue.md

 - Terracotta tones and dark wood details set the mood
 - Ambient light and candle-style glow keep things warm, not harsh
-- Courtyard-style flow that makes ceremony to reception effortless
+- Seamless indoor flow from ceremony to reception

 ## Capacity & Flow